Nevada man charged with threatening U.S. senator in antisemitic messages

 Washington — A Nevada man was arrested and charged with leaving threatening and antisemitic messages on the office voicemail of a U.S. senator and traveling to a federal courthouse in Las Vegas where the senator has an office, according to court records unsealed Monday.

+Although court documents did not identify the targeted lawmaker, a spokesperson for Nevada Democratic Sen. Jacky Rosen, who is Jewish, confirmed the messages were left with her office.

+"Threats against public officials should be taken seriously.
+Senator Rosen trusts the U.S. Attorney's office and federal law enforcement to handle this matter," the spokesperson said in a statement.

-"You done picked your side b**** and you done chose evil.
-I don't give a f*** if you were born into it or not, b****, you are f****** evil, b**** and we're gonna exterminate you, f***," Miller allegedly said in one of the messages left on Oct.
-17, according to a transcript included in court records.
+In a message left on Oct.
+17, Miller allegedly said: "You done picked your side b**** and you done chose evil.
+I don't give a f*** if you were born into it or not, b****, you are f****** evil, b**** and we're gonna exterminate you, f***."

 Two days later, on Oct.
 19, Miller allegedly called from the same number and left another voicemail: "Senator, I'm sorry to say, but ya know what, you're a piece of s*** and you're gonna burn in f****** hell for your f***ing crimes," he is accused of saying, among other things.